Silver Age Beyond

 The Void: Space Lanes, Deep Space Costs and Void Dangers

-Navigating the perils of space travel can be perilous, with unknown objects, alien creatures, fleets of marauding pirates, hostile navies and even the void itself throughout.
+Navigating the perils of deep space travel can be perilous, with unknown objects, alien creatures, fleets of marauding pirates, hostile navies and even the void itself throughout.
 It takes a skilled pilot to overcome these challenges and pilot a safe course through these many dangers.

 Space Lanes: Travel between systems with habitable planets in it is easier than traveling through the void of limitless space.
 Piloting checks between known habitable worlds in a peaceful trade environment gain a bonus to piloting checks (or may not require one at all) while traveling between any sector with open space between worlds, confers a +2 difficulty for each ‘empty’ sub-sector encountered along the way.
 Areas of travel between life-giving worlds also tend to be infused with certain kinds of radiation, offering the cold of the void a beacon of light in the darkness.
 It is possible to establish a peaceful trade route in-game that can lead to these bonuses if one does not already exist.
 Neutral worlds do not count for this.
 There must be an active trade agreement between the worlds in order to count.
 This only refers to ‘raw’ travel through space via Hyperflight from sector to sector; worlds connected via the jumpweb are exempt.
 In this way players may actually ‘improve the roads’ between worlds.

 Deep Space Costs: Traveling the void of space takes energy, a massive amount of energy in some cases, especially to overcome the barrier of the speed of light and bend both space and time.
 Space in the Silver Age multiverse is associated with the element of Void, which actively consumes energy.
 Therefore, much like a star gives energy to terrestrial plant-life, the Void actively takes energy, making interstellar travel especially perilous when not going from sector to sector without closeness to a life-giving planet.
 Passing through uninhabited, barren sectors of space are like treading the jaws of a great predator.
 The void is hungry, and it feeds from the tiny silver fish that swim around its teeth.

 Void Dangers: Things live out in the black.
 Ancient things.
 Powerful things.
-Hungry things.
-Rogue planets, Pirates, Diseased Aliens, and dangerous organisms vie for most dangerous along with radiation belts, meteor clouds and singularities for ways to die in space.
-Some say that in the dimensions /between/ space and time, other threats loom too.
+Hungry things: Rogue planets, Pirates, Diseased Aliens, and dangerous organisms vie for most dangerous along with radiation belts, meteor clouds and singularities for ways to die in space.
+Some say that in the dimensions between space and time, other threats loom too.
 Some of the rolls from passing though the Void could cause these kinds of encounters.

 Risky maneuvers may increase the likelihood of mishaps when re-entering the Termination Shock of the destination Solar System as well.
 A number of things can go wrong.
-Some ships have reported actually falling into the Bleed temporarily when angling too near an unexpected or un-surveyed gravity well, and coming out, well, different, particularly if a starship’s Bleed Dampener is not active (why would it be?)
+Some ships have reported actually falling into the Bleed temporarily when angling too near an unexpected or un-surveyed gravity well, and coming out, well, different, particularly if a starship’s Bleed Damper is not active (why would it be?)
 And then again, it’s also possible for ships to simply vanish.
 Strange things can happen at speeds that warp spacetime at the levels needed to traverse the galaxy itself.

 There is a direct benefit to traversing from habitable sector to habitable sector, rather than skipping hexes in a Major Sector with worlds and traversing empty Void-ridden space.
 Energy must be spent to get up to enough speed to reasonably travel through interstellar space, however after an encounter in ‘empty’ sectors, getting up to speed in the Void causes that energy cost to be doubled, as the Void exacts its toll.
 In addition to this, random encounters may occur in the void of space that may, by themselves cost additional energy to avoid or overcome or could actively drain energy in some way.